-The concert choir is a community mixed choirs consisting of approximately 70 to 80 singers and are open to all majors without an audition.
+The concert choir is a community mixed choir of approximately 70 to 80 singers and is open to all majors without an audition.
 The choir sings a variety of choral literature spanning all eras, styles, and genres.
-They perform two to three times per semester and participate in international tours.
+The choir performs two to three times per semester and participates in international tours.

 The jazz ensemble, while based on the standard saxophone, trumpet, trombone, and rhythm instrumentation, welcomes all students who are interested in learning about and performing jazz.
 Repertoire consists of standard (and not-so-standard) works from the libraries of professional big bands, and also original compositions and arrangements from students, the director, and others.
 Time is spent on learning about improvisation and how to approach it, and also on how to interpret notation in the various styles of swing, Latin, and funk.
-Performances are given both on and off campus each semester.
+The group performs both on and off campus each semester.
 Private jazz improvisation lessons are also available.